 These threshold levels are based on effects in relatively short-term laboratory studies, and values are indicative and not absolute.
-For instance, density dependent mortality by lice may affect estimates of threshold values.
-Moreover, mortality in the natural environment may be higher than in laboratory studies as a consequence of additive effects.
+For instance, density dependent mortality by lice may affect estimates of threshold values, and in some cases lead to overestimates.
+On the other hand, mortality in the natural environment may be higher than in laboratory studies because of additive effects.
 The effects of salmon lice have, for example, been shown to be more severe for Atlantic salmon post-smolts impaired also by other influences such as suboptimal water quality (Finstad et al. 2007, 2012).
 Furthermore, compromised fish may in general experience an elevated mortality risk from predators (e.g. Thorstad et al. 2013).